arcxp/arc-content-report/images_report/README.md

 - **Parallel Processing**: Uses ThreadPoolExecutor for concurrent API calls
 - **Rate Limiting**: Built-in rate limiting to avoid overwhelming APIs
 - **Batch Processing**: Processes items in configurable batch sizes
-- **Caching**: Lightbox data is cached in SQLite for faster lookups
+- **Caching**: Lightbox data is cached in SQLite because there is not a way to return photos in a lightbox by photo id using the API

 ### Benchmarking
 Each script provides comprehensive statistics: